-There are close to 150 MLPs on the market – the majority of which are in industries related to natural resources and the construction of energy infrastructure.
+There are over 100 MLPs on the market – the majority of which are in industries related to natural resources and the construction of energy infrastructure.
 For more information on MLPs, visit our MLP 101 page.

 • Master Limited Partnerships

 • Associate Members

 MLPA is managed by Lori Ziebart, its Executive Director.
 As Executive Director, Ms. Ziebart leads and manages MLPA’s operations and outreach activities with policymakers and the investment community to communicate the significant value master limited partnerships (“MLPs”) contribute to the U.S. economy.

 Responsible for the continued existence of publicly traded partnerships.
 In 1987, when Congressional tax writers were set to tax all MLPs as corporations, the then Coalition of Publicly Traded Partnerships won a compromise ...

 Obtained favorable clarification of the 1987 provisions in the 1988 technical corrections bill.

 Worked with congressional staff to obtain a number of changes in the language of “carried interest” legislation in the 110th - 112th Congresses to ensure that traditional MLPs were not harmed by efforts to change taxation of investment ...